Alice River

 AreaSearch assessment of residential development activity positions Alice River among the top 25% of areas assessed nationwide

-Alice River recorded approximately 40 residential properties granted approval annually over the past five financial years, totalling around 203 homes.
-So far in FY-26, 28 approvals have been recorded.
-On average, 2.8 people moved to the area per new home constructed between FY-21 and FY-25, indicating healthy demand for housing.
-New homes were built at an average expected construction cost value of $391,000 during this period.
+Alice River has recorded approximately 40 residential property approvals annually over the past five financial years, totalling around 203 homes.
+In FY-26 so far, 28 approvals have been granted.
+On average, 2.8 people move to the area per new home constructed each year between FY-21 and FY-25, indicating steady demand for housing.
+The average construction cost value of new homes is $391,000.

-In FY-26, $2.5 million in commercial development approvals have been recorded, suggesting the area's residential character.
-Compared to the Rest of Qld, Alice River shows 254.0% higher building activity per person as of now, offering buyers greater choice and indicating robust developer interest in the area.
-Recent development has consisted entirely of detached houses, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
-The location currently has approximately 76 people per dwelling approval, indicating an expanding market.
-According to AreaSearch's latest quarterly estimate, Alice River is projected to add 734 residents by 2041.
+This financial year has seen $2.5 million in commercial development approvals, reflecting the area's residential character.
+Compared to the rest of Queensland, Alice River shows 254.0% higher building activity per person, offering buyers greater choice and indicating strong developer interest.
+All recent developments have been detached houses, maintaining the area's traditional low density character with a focus on family homes.
+There are approximately 76 people per dwelling approval in the location, suggesting an expanding market.
+According to AreaSearch's latest quarterly estimate, Alice River is projected to add 752 residents by 2041.

 Frequently Asked Questions - Development